 - Sharpening the saw: Live a sustainable life and recharge to be effective in the long-term.

 The Seven Habits of Highly Effective People, Stephen, R. Covey

-Before jumping into the seven habits, it will be helpful to understand their core building blocks:
+Before jumping into this summary of The Seven Habits of Highly Effective People, it will be helpful to understand the seven habit’s core building blocks:

 - The Character Ethic